jodastephen/railmodel/CR2-SwirlNorthern-SWLondon.md

 * BAL-VIC changing to CR2 at CLJ in 21-23m at 12tph (+4m)
 * BAL-VIC changing to Victoria at VIC in 27-29m at 12tph (+10m)
 * Northern (City) direct in 29m at 30tph (+11m)
-* BAL-VIC changing to WIM-WAT at CLJ changing to Victoria at VXH in 28-33m at 12tph (+13m)
+* BAL-VIC changing to CLJ-WAT at CLJ changing to Victoria at VXH in 28-33m at 12tph (+13m)
 * Northern (City) changing to Bakerloo at EPH changing to Victoria at UOX in 30-34m at 27tph (+14m)

 From Balham to Angel